programmingAthlete/crypto-VDF/README.md

 <ul>
 <li>Makefile</li>
 <li>requirements.txt - dependencies file for the project</li>
-<li>requirements.txt - dependencies file for the tests (dependencies for the project + potential additional dependencies)</li>
+<li>requirements-tests.txt - dependencies file for the tests (dependencies for the project + potential additional dependencies)</li>
 <li>setup.py - installation file for the package</li>
 <li>setup.cfg - file containing additional information for the setup of the project (such as the CLI entry point) and potential settings for linting and test coverage</li>
 </ul>